History of Christ The King Catholic Community!

 The priest’s house was remodeled in 1991 and now serves as the parish offices.
 The parish campus was completed with the building of the Activity Center.
 Groundbreaking was part of the parish’s 20th anniversary celebration in November 1998.
 The building opened in October 2000 extending the reach of our community beyond our parishioners, as many non-members in our neighborhood and area use the gymnasium and meeting rooms.

 In conjunction with the building of the Activity Center, the Community Center was again remodeled to include a full-service kitchen and banquet facility.
 Community members gather in the center for coffee and donuts following weekend liturgies.
-The parish gift store, Inspirations, was also moved to the Community Center in 2000.
+The parish gift store, Inspirations, was moved to the Church in 2020.

 A focal point of the church campus is the sculpture that sits in the courtyard.
 It was crafted by Joseph O’Connell of Minnesota and was five years in the making.
 Mr. O’Connell was asked to use the gospel for the Feast of Christ the King (Cycle A – Matthew 25:31-46) as the inspiration for the sculpture.
 It was dedicated in September 1995.